rw3iss/nestjs-gen/readme.md

      --auth-guard-dir <dir>         The location of the custom @Guard class file                                 optional

-     --template-dir <dir>           Specify a custom location of template files to use                           optional
+     --template-dir <dir>           Specify a custom location of template files to use                           optional --no-subdir                    Don't put generated files in <name> subdirectory (if not using a module)     optional      default: false

 ## Other Things to Note: